Preston Brooks: Sumner assault

 On May 22, two days after Sumner's speech, Brooks entered the Senate chamber in company with Keitt.
 Also with him was Representative Henry A. Edmundson (Democrat-Virginia), a personal friend with his own history of legislative violence.
 In May 1854, Edmundson had been arrested by the House Sergeant at Arms after attempting to attack Representative Lewis D. Campbell of Ohio during a tense debate on the House floor.

 Brooks confronted Sumner, who was seated at his desk, writing letters.
 He said, "Mr. Sumner, I have read your speech twice over carefully.
 It is a libel on South Carolina, and Mr. Butler, who is a relative of mine."
 As Sumner began to stand up, Brooks hit Sumner over the head several times with his cane, made of thick gutta-percha with a gold head.
 Sumner was trapped under the heavy desk (which was bolted to the floor), but Brooks continued to strike Sumner until Sumner wrenched the desk from the floor in an attempt to escape.
 By this time, Sumner was blinded by his own blood.
 He staggered up the aisle and collapsed unconscious.
-Senator John J. Crittenden, Representative Ambrose Murray, and others attempted to restrain Brooks before he killed Sumner, but were blocked by Keitt, who brandished a pistol and shouted at the onlookers to leave Brooks and Sumner alone.
+Senator John J. Crittenden, Representative Ambrose Murray (R-NY), and others attempted to restrain Brooks before he killed Sumner but were blocked by Keitt, who brandished a pistol and shouted at the onlookers to leave Brooks and Sumner alone.
 Brooks continued beating Sumner until the cane broke, then quietly left the chamber with Keitt and Edmundson.
 Brooks required medical attention before leaving the Capitol, because he had hit himself above his right eye with one of his backswings.